Sparky015/AstralEngine/README.md

 - main --> The branch for releases   (no actual releases have happened yet)
 - development -> All work is done in this branch or a branch based from it
 - feature-X -> Branches for feature work to be done on
 - experimental-X -> Branches for to explore the potential and limits of a new feature idea
+  - experimental-vulkan -> Branch where the vulkan renderer is being explored and written and refactors to the renderer structure.

 ###